hmrc/event-hub/README.md

 * channel-preferences and customs-data-store  object from below is example of subscriber configuration, we have to define this for each subscriber
 * topic and subscriber name (channel-preferences from below) are important because a mongo collection will be named using this
 * collection name will be in format topic_subscriberName_queue, from below example collection name will be email_channel-preferences_queue
-* if payload that's passed from publish endpoint does not match filterPath for a subscriber, this event will be ignored for that subscriber's queue
+* if payload that's passed from publish endpoint does not match filter-path for a subscriber, this event will be ignored for that subscriber's queue
-* we can use this page https://jsonpath.com/ or http://jsonpath.herokuapp.com/ to validate payload for filterPath
+* we can use this page https://jsonpath.com/ or http://jsonpath.herokuapp.com/ to validate payload for filter-path
 * make sure we don't define duplicate topics and subscribers this can yield incorrect results

 ```topics {